djinn-ci/imgsrv/readme.md

 directory beneath that will either be treated as part of an image's name, or a category for that image depending on how the image server is configured.

-The above configuration is the exact configuration that is used to server https://images.djinn-ci.com, if you want to see how it would render.
+The above configuration is the exact configuration that is used to serve https://images.djinn-ci.com, if you want to see how it would render.